xperiments/xspool/docs/sync/sync.md

 sidebar_position: 5
 ---

+import screenshot1 from '/img/app/screenshot4.png';

-# Sync Custom Filament Profiles
+# Custom Filament Profiles

 The **Sync Page** in xspool allows you to import and sync your custom filament profiles from **BambuStudio (BBS)** and **OrcaSlicer**.
 This enables you to write custom filament data to OpenBamboo tags, making them recognizable by the AMS system.